-Japan has one of the lowest infant mortality rate thanks to the well-developed neonatal care.
+Japan has one of the lowest infant mortality rates thanks to the well-developed neonatal care.
 However, despite efforts of doctors seeking "intact survival (surviving without any physical disability", a growing number children survive with constant need for medical care such as respirator, tracheotomy and tube-feeding.
-According to the survey by the Ministry of Education, nearly 9,076 children with medical care are attending schools (8,218 are attending special schools and 858 are attending regular school as of May 2017).
+According to the survey by the Ministry of Education, nearly 9,845 children with medical care are attending schools (8,392 are attending special schools and 1,453 are attending regular school as of May 2019).
+In response to the increasing demand for special medical care for the disabled children, the Act for children with medical care need was enacted in 2021 and Support Centers for Children with Medical Care Need are being established in every prefecture.
+A growing number of children with medical care need are enrolled to regular schools instead of special schools posing challenges to schools as well as school teachers.